Tornadoes of 2018: June 11–12 (Brazil and Argentina)

-A destructive regional tornado outbreak spawned 11 tornadoes across the Brazilian province of Rio Grande do Sul and the Argentine province of Misiones from the night of 11 June to the early morning of 12 June 2018.
-It is one of the best documented and most impactful tornado outbreaks in the history of South America, spawning the strongest tornado on the continent in nearly a decade and having had a damage survey conducted in its wake.
-Three people were killed and 34 were injured.
+A long and destructive regional tornado outbreak spawned eleven tornadoes across the brazilian province of Rio Grande do Sul and argentine province of Misiones from midnight June 11 to the early morning of June 12.
+Being one of the best and most impactful outbreaks ever registered in the history of South America, spawning one of the strongest tornadoes of South America in nearly a decade, also being one of the few outbreaks to have a damage survey in its wake.
+As a result of this outbreak, three people were killed, and another 34 were injured.

-The majority of significant tornadoes were produced by a single cyclic supercell, which would produce seven tornadoes from the night of June 11 to the morning of June 12.
-One of these was an F3 tornado that struck the Sarandi area, killing one man as it debarked trees, swept away wooden houses, and collapsed exterior masonry walls.
+Most of the significant tornadoes were produced by a single cyclic supercell, which would produce seven tornadoes from midnight of June 11 to early morning of June 12.
+One of these was an F3 tornado that struck Sarandi, Brazil, where it killed one man, debarked trees, swept away wooden homes, and collapsed exterior masonry walls.
 The supercell's last tornado was a long-tracked F4 tornado that would cement itself as, according to PREVOTS, "one of the most intense tornadoes in RS in recent years."
-Near Coxilha, three trucks were overturned on a highway and one 14-ton truck was thrown dozens of meters off the road and into a nearby field at F4 intensity.
+Near Coxilha, three trucks were overturned on a highway, and one 14-ton truck was thrown dozens of meters off the road and into a nearby field at F4 intensity.
 Swaths of trees were debarked, wooden homes were completely swept away, and masonry walls and homes were destroyed.
 Debris was wind-rowed, made into "debris missiles" that penetrated concrete walls, and lofted up to 70 kilometres (43 mi) away.
 Ten aviaries were also destroyed, killing hundreds of thousands of chickens.
 This was the first violent tornado in Brazil in nearly a decade, although its rating is disputed.
-Researchers from the Federal University of Santa Maria rated this tornado F3 while meteorologists from MetSul Meteorologia rated the same tornado F4, although the aforementioned researchers warned that their damage analysis may underestimate the tornado's actual intensity.
-Therefore, MetSul's analysis is preferred.
+Researchers from the Federal University of Santa Maria rated this tornado F3 while meteorologists from MetSul Meteorologia and PREVOTS rated the same tornado F4, although UFSM researchers warned that their damage analysis may underestimate the tornado's actual intensity.
+Therefore, MetSul and PREVOTS analysis is preferred.

-One tornado also touched down in Argentina, killing one person in the Alem area on the early morning of June 12.
-Although no official rating was given, its wind speeds were estimated at over 200 km/h, or approximately F2 intensity.
+One unrated tornado would also touch down in Argentina, killing one person in Alem on the early morning of June 12.
+Although no official rating was given, its wind speeds were estimated at over 200 km/h, or approximately F2 intensity on the Fujita scale.